cactacea/android/docs/GroupsApi.md

 val invitationOnly : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Filters groups that invited accounts can join in.
 val privacyType : kotlin.String = privacyType_example // kotlin.String | Filters groups which can join in.
 val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Filters groups which started on since or later.
-val offset : java.math.BigDecimal = 8.14 // java.math.BigDecimal |
+val offset : java.math.BigDecimal = 8.14 // java.math.BigDecimal | The offset of messages.
+By default the value is 0.
 val count : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Maximum number of groups returned on one result page.
 By default the value is 20 entries.
 The page size can never be larger than 50. try {
     val result : kotlin.Array<Group> = apiInstance.findGroups(groupName, invitationOnly, privacyType, since, offset, count)